 I should have done that.

 Should is always paired with regret or disappointment.
 Also where do these beliefs come from?
-Who says your life should look any different than it already does?
+Who says your life should look any different than it does right now?
 Yes life is unfair but who says it should be fair?
 While the saying ‘those who have no expectations cannot be disappointed’ is rather depressing and makes it sound like you should never plan anything to look forward to there is wisdom in those words.

 Many Embrace Fertility members have said how they could cope with infertility if they were given a deadline.
 For example: “Don’t worry in three years time you will have your baby.”
 That way you could get on with your life in the meantime knowing that it would happen in the future.